Dodge Ram '02-'08

 - Our steel plate is more rigid and gives a more reliable and consistent seal against the extents of movement.

-The standard Dodge dealer fix for the door failure is to remove the plenum box and replace which ever door is failing.
+The standard Dodge dealer fix for the door failure is to remove the plenum box and replace the plenum box.
 Removal of the box requires removing the dash panel, removing steering wheel and steering column, evacuating and disconnecting the AC compressor, draining and disconnecting the heater hoses.
 Fixing the door is relatively easy, but the labor(and cost) of getting to the door makes this a time consuming and expensive job.

 The Heater Treater avoids the hard work by providing a kit that allows the repair to be done with superior components without having to disassemble the automobile.
 1-2 hours work vs 8-14 hours of work, and no specialized mechanical skills or tools required.